profiq/P2P-Tech-Roundtable/README.md

 ## March 2nd Theme: Kathy Keating, CTO of TextUs, kicked off the discussion by sharing her framework for developing software engineers and building collaborative teams.

-## End of April or 1st week of May Theme: Jason Waldrip, CTO of GigSmart will share his work on Engineering KPIs.
+## May 12 Theme: Jason Waldrip, CTO of GigSmart will share his work on Engineering KPIs.

 ## How the peer-to-peer Lean Coffee Works

 The format is based on [leancoffee.org](https://leancoffee.org/).

-- Prior to the online meeting we will crowdsource potential topics as issues on the [lean coffee velocity project board](https://github.com/profiq/peer-to-peer/projects/1).
+- During the meeting we will crowdsource potential topics as issues on the [lean coffee velocity project board](https://github.com/profiq/peer-to-peer/projects/1).
 Anyone may propose a topic.
 Topic sponsors start the discussion.
 If you would like to sponsor the topic, assign yourself as an issue owner.
 - During the meeting, everyone will refer to the project board and we will all be in a shared slack channel (information to be provided).
 - A facilitator will have the group vote on the next most important topic **to discuss**.
 - The topic sponsor will start the conversation with a two minute perspective.
 Topic sponsors can volunteer or we can go by round-robin.